The best babywearing slings and wraps: Tried and tested for comfort and safety

 Baby slings are especially good and safe for newborns as they offer closer contact with you, so they feel safe, cosy and happy while you are free to get on with doing other activities at home or out and about.

 • Always follow the manufacturer's guidelines and instructions for your chosen sling and follow the advice for your baby’s size, age, and weight.
-Most full-term average weight babies can go in a sling from day 1, if unsure address the manufacturers guidance or check with a health professional.
+Most full-term average weight babies can go in a sling from day 1.
+If unsure address the manufacturers guidance or check with a health professional.

 • If using a preloved sling, ensure the sling is checked for signs of wear and tear, and if concerned, do not use it.